 2. Proofread your resume.
 Yes, again!

 You do not want to hand a resume to a recruiter with any mistakes at all.
 Even if you think your resume is perfect, check again or give it to a friend to look over.
-A good trick for looking for mispellings is to read the paper backwards.
+A good trick for looking for misspellings is to read the paper backwards.
 Start at the bottom right hand corner and read from right to left.
 You won’t be reading for comprehension, so spelling mistakes will be much easier to pick out.

 2. Do Your research